-The most challenging part when taking care of a loved one with Alzheimer’s disease has to be the loss of translation between you and he or she who has Alzheimer’s disease When facing a problem such as this one it is always advisable to remember some things it may be frustrating but can help in the long run.
+The most challenging part when taking care of a loved one with Alzheimer’s disease has to be the loss of translation between you and him or her who has Alzheimer’s disease.
+When facing a problem such as this one it is always advisable to remember some things; it may be frustrating but can help in the long run.

-When attempting to talk to someone who has Alzheimer’s disease you must first always tell them who you are and what your relationship to them is.
-For example introducing yourself as a friend will almost always make an Alzheimer’s victim feel comfortable.
+When attempting to talk to someone with Alzheimer’s disease, you must first tell them who you are and your relationship with them.
+For example, introducing yourself as a friend will almost always make an Alzheimer’s victim feel comfortable.
 Keep in mind to have good eye contact.

-By addressing your elderly loved one by his or her first name , this will help get your loved ones attention.
+Addressing your elderly loved one by his or her first name will help get your loved one’s attention.
 It will also help in convincing them that you know them.

 Sweet, simple, and to the point.

-Never use big words or long phrases when speaking to elderly loved ones with Alzheimer’s as this tends to overwhelm them .
+Never use big words or long phrases when speaking to elderly loved ones with Alzheimer’s, as this overwhelms them.
 Always ask one question at a time.

 Repeat, Repeat, Repeat